On the rank functions of $\mathcal{H}$-matroids: Introduction and Main Result

 \section{Introduction and Main Result}

 The notion of matroids was introduced by H. Whitney \cite{Whitney} in 1935 as an abstraction of the notion of linear independence in a vector space.
-Matroids are exactly those structures where the greedy algorithm yields an optimum solution.
 Many researchers have studied and extended the theory of matroids (cf. \cite{F-book, KLS, Oxley, Schrijver, Welsh}).
 In 2009, U. Faigle and S. Fujishige \cite{FF} introduced the notion of $\mathcal{H}$-matroids as a general model for matroids and the greedy algorithm.
 They gave a characterization of $\mathcal{H}$-matroids by the greedy algorithm.
-In this note, we give a characterization of the rank functions of $\mathcal{H}$-matroids that are {\it simplicial complexes} for {\it any} family $\cH$.
+In this note, we give a characterization of the rank functions of $\mathcal{H}$-matroids that are \emph{simplicial complexes}, for {\it any} family $\mathcal{H}$.
 Our main result is as follows.